Things To Make You Go “Boo”!

-In that spirit, here are some ideas for DIY Halloween decorations and props that will make great additions to your home’s seasonal flair, as well as attractive offerings for your next Halloween art fundraiser.
+In that spirit, here are some ideas for DIY Halloween crafts, decorations and props that will make great additions to your home’s seasonal flair, as well as attractive offerings for your next Halloween art fundraiser.
 Happy haunting!

 Sure, framed photos of family and friends make for great household decor during the year, but for Halloween, up your portrait game with something a little scarier.
 To make a series of haunting pictures for display, start by making a black-and-white copy of any portrait you wish to use.
 Then, “age” the image by brushing it with a sponge dipped in a solution of water and a few drops of black craft paint.
 Let the paper dry.
 Next, cut a piece of card stock to the same size as the photo, and then glue it to the back.
 Take an X-Acto knife and cut out the eyes of the person(s) in the portrait, creating 1/4-inch holes.
 Grab your desired frame, remove the back, and then place the photo inside.
 Insert red mini LED Christmas lights through the back of the picture into the eye holes, then replace the frame backing, taping it if necessary.
 Plug in the lights, display the frames and drape them with cobwebs.
 For a vampirical twist, glue or tape small paper fangs to the subject’s mouth.